magiblot/turbo/README.md

 * `F6`, `Shift+F6`: next/previous document (sorted by MRU).
 * `Alt+X`: exit the application (I prefer this over `Ctrl+Q`, which is too close to `Ctrl+A` and `Ctrl+W`).

-Additionally, the following key shortcuts are supported on the Linux console:
+Additionally, the following key shortcuts may be supported on the Linux console or Windows:

 * `Ctrl+Shift+Z`: redo.
 * `Alt+Tab`, `Alt+Shift+Tab`: next/previous document (sorted by MRU).